 Jakob Vad, Baritone

 Jakob Vad began his singing studies at The Royal Conservatory in Copenhagen in 2006.
 After completing his bachelor, he was admitted to the Royal Opera Academy in Copenhagen, where he studied from 2009 to 2012.
-In 2014 he took further studies in Spain at Madrid Opera Studio with Maestro Theodore Coresi as main teacher.
+In 2014 he continued his studies in Spain at Madrid Opera Studio with Maestro Theodore Coresi as main teacher.

-Already in his early years while studying at the Royal Danish Music Academy, Jakob Vad came to be in increasing demand as both concert singer and opera soloist, and he made his debut at the Royal Theatre in Copenhagen, aged 24, in the role A Lackey in ARIADNE AUF NAXOS in 2009.
+Already in his early years while studying at the Royal Danish Music Academy, Jakob Vad came to be in increasing demand as both concert singer and opera soloist, and he made his debut at the Royal Theatre in Copenhagen, aged 24, in the role Lakaj in Ariadne of Naxos in 2009.

-He has since sung the bass parts in most of the famous sacred works like Mozarts Requiem, Händel’s Messiah and Bach St. John Passion and Christmas Oratorio in collaboration with numerous of the most important orchestras and conductors I Denmark and Scandinavia.
-Amongst them the Danish National Symphony Orchestra, Odense Symphony Orchestra and Trinitatis Orchestra, led by conductors such as Frans Rasmussen, Michael Bojesen, Per Enevold, Helmut Rilling and David Björkman.
+He has sung the bass parts in most of the famous sacred works like Mozart’s Requiem, Händel’s Messiah and Bach St. John Passion and Christmas Oratorio in collaboration with numerous of the most important orchestras and conductors I Denmark and Scandinavia.
+Amongst them the National Danish Symphony Orchestra, Copenhagen Phil., Odense Symphony Orchestra and Trinitatis Orchestra, led by conductors such as Frans Rasmussen, Michael Bojesen, Per Enevold, Helmut Rilling and David Björkman.

-The majority of Jakob Vad's work lies within sacred music concerts and opera productions, he has a love for songs and lied-cycles.
+Although doing the majority of his work within sacred music concerts and opera productions, Jakob has a love for songs and lied-cycles.
 He has sung Schuberts Winterreise and Myrthen Lieder by Schumann and regularly does concerts with Danish songs by Nielsen and Heise.